QuentinBeauchet/SmartWatch/readme.md

 # Step 4

 You can run the application from `Android Studio` in the emulator and everything should be working as intented.

+# TroubleShooting

+> ERROR 2002 (HY000): Can't connect to local server through socket '/run/mysqld/mysqld.sock' (2)

+This error mean that the mariadb container is not ready yet and you should wait about 10s.

+#